kubeedge/kubeedge/docs/proposals/cloudcore-ha-design.md

   1. LocationCache
   2. sync-CRD in etcd

-  For the former, CloudCore will triger the initialization of LocationCache when restarts; For the latter, CloudCore crash does not affect information in etcd.
+  For the former, CloudCore will trigger the initialization of LocationCache when restarts; For the latter, CloudCore crash does not affect information in etcd.
 Messages left out during crash will be re-sync when SyncController reruns.

 ### HA in hot standby mode
 #### The lifecycle of CloudCore